Ninth chord: Dominant minor ninth chord

-A dominant minor ninth chord consists of a dominant seventh chord and a minor ninth.
-In C: C E G B♭ D♭.
+A dominant minor ninth chord consists of a dominant seventh chord and a minor ninth above the root.
+For instance, a C dominant minor ninth chord (C^{7♭9}) consists of the notes C–E–G–B♭–D♭.

+In notation for jazz and popular music, this chord is often denoted, e.g., C^{7♭9}.

 Fétis tuned the chord 8:10:12:14:17.
-In notation for jazz and popular music, this chord is often denoted, e.g., C^{7♭9}.

 In Schubert's Erlkönig, a terrified child calls out to his father when he sees an apparition of the sinister Elf King.
 The dissonant voicing of the dominant minor ninth chord used here (C^{7♭9}) is particularly effective in heightening the drama and sense of threat.

 The chord of the ninth ... is merely an additional note added to the chord of the flat seventh, which in the ... minor mode a semitone above the eighth.
 In the latter case it is called the flat ninth, and is used in the minor keys almost as frequently as the flat seventh is in the major keys; but as its effect on the ear, when the fundamental tone or root is used, is rather harsh, its inversions alone are generally used.
 This latter chord, when occasionally changed enharmonically for the purpose of making sudden transitions or modulations into distant keys, gratifies the ear more than any other chord.